MelihGulum/ASL-Recognition-CNN-OpenCV/README.md

 | MODEL-4 | adam | 10 | %99.805 | %38.62 |

-**NOTE:** Model-2 has been selected because here we compare the evaluation accuracies.
+**NOTE:** Model-2 has been selected because our benchmark is evaluation accuracies.

 ***Lack of hardware such as GPU and having a large datasets, ı use Google Colaboratory and suggest you to use that kind of cloud systems***